danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

-As you can see, we can only implement this view for `macOS`, `iOS` and `tvOS`, since `UITextView` is not available on `watchOS`.
+We can only add this to `macOS`, `iOS` & `tvOS`, since `UITextView` is not available in `watchOS`.

-Furthermore, the `UITextView` and `NSTextView` APIs differ quite a bit.
-For instance, to get and set the attributed string, `UITextView` has an `attributedText` property, while `NSTextView` has an `attributedString()` function to get the string and an optional `textStorage` property to change it.
+Furthermore, the `UITextView` and `NSTextView` APIs differ a lot.
+For instance, to get and set the attributed string, `UITextView` has an `attributedText` property, while `NSTextView` has an `attributedString()` function to get the string and a `textStorage` property to change it.

 To bridge these platform differences, we can extend the views with additional properties, to get the same APIs.
-I personally prefer to use protocols to enforce that this is done correctly.
+I prefer to use protocols to enforce that this is done correctly.

 For these views, let's add a `RichTextViewRepresentable` protocol:

 ```swift
 public protocol RichTextViewRepresentable {